Unboxed-Software/solana-course/content/intro-to-anchor.md

 ## What is Anchor?

-Anchor is a development framework that makes writing Solana programs easier, faster, and more secure.
-It's the "go to" framework for Solana development for a very good reason.
-It makes it easier to organize and reason about your code, implements common security checks automatically, and abstracts away a significant amount of boilerplate associated with writing a Solana program.
+Anchor makes writing Solana programs easier, faster, and more secure, making it the "go-to" framework for Solana development.
+It makes it easier to organize and reason about your code, implements common security checks automatically, and removes a significant amount of boilerplate code that is otherwise associated with writing a Solana program.

 ## Anchor program structure